Planning your Peterborough Folk Festival 2025 weekend!

 The B!KE valet parking is open Saturday, August 17 from 11am to 10pm, and Sunday, August 18 from 11am to 7:30pm.
 No bikes left outside these hours please!

-Excellent Choice #2: Take the Free Shuttle!
+Excellent Choice #2: Take Y Drive!

 If you need to drive:

-If you must drive, please carpool to reduce the number of vehicles on-site, allow ample time for parking, drive v-e-r-y carefully, be courteous to the friendly parking volunteers, and respect the signs so that emergency vehicles can get through if necessary.
+If you must drive, please carpool to reduce the number of vehicles on site, allow ample time for parking, drive v-e-r-y carefully, be courteous to the friendly parking volunteers, and respect the signs so that emergency vehicles can get through if necessary.

 At the festival